-In the digital marketing industry, there are two really powerful ideas making waves.
-These are authenticity, and storytelling.
+Authenticity and storytelling marketing are two really powerful ideas making waves.
 These tie in with influencer marketing, but they also have a lot of interplay with good content marketing, too.
 They’re tricky, though.
 Since they’re so powerful, it’s important that they not be abused.
 They need to be used responsibly and honestly.

 That’s a value we’re very proud of here at Colibri Digital Marketing.
 We’re the only B Corp-Certified digital marketing agency in San Francisco, so it’s even more important to us that we do marketing in a way that upholds our values.
 It’s also very important to us to help push for that kind of responsible conduct across our industry, so we wanted to take some time to explore these new marketing concepts, authenticity and storytelling, to find out how they can be misused and to help spread the word about how to use them genuinely.